-For job seekers, if a job description or recruitment materials are only in one language, like English, it may be difficult for them to apply for a role or make it through an interview process.
-While it is not feasible for any company to translate all of their recruitment materials into 350+ different languages, it can be helpful to provide a few additional translations for common languages in your community and workplace.
+If a job description or recruitment materials are available in only one language, for instance English, some job seekers might find it difficult to apply for a role or make it through an interview process.
+While it is not feasible for any company to translate all of their recruitment materials into hundreds of different languages, it can be helpful to provide a few additional translations for common languages in your community and workplace.
 You may also consider utilizing an online translation service or in-person interpreter for roles that don’t require individuals to be fluent in a language to work.

-Additionally, accents reflect the different ways individuals pronounce certain words within a language and such differences can lead to accent bias or perception, where people judge or discriminate against an individual’s intelligence and abilities simply by the way they pronounce certain words.
-Individual’s may also have an affinity for people who have a similar accent to their own.
+Additionally, accents — the different ways individuals pronounce certain words within a language — can lead to accent bias or perception, where people judge or discriminate against an individual’s intelligence and abilities by the way they pronounce certain words.
+Individuals might also have an affinity for people who have a similar accent to their own.
 Understanding different accent biases will help you and your team to identify your own biases and challenge them when you meet people from different language backgrounds.

-For starters, ethnicity is different from race, which we will cover in an upcoming section.
+Ethnicity is different from race, which is covered in the section below.
 Rather than biological factors, ethnicity is based on learned behaviors.
 Ethnicity is associated with culture, history, nationality, heritage, dress, customs, language, ancestry and geographical background.
-Common examples of ethnicity include: Hispanic or Latinx, Irish, Jewish, or Cambodian.
+Common examples of ethnicity include: Hispanic or Latinx, Irish, Jewish or Cambodian.

-Unlike ethnicity, which we discussed earlier in this article, race is biologically determined.
-Examples of race include: White, Black or African American American, Indian or Alaska Native, Asian, Native Hawaiian or Other Pacific Islander.
+Unlike ethnicity, race is biologically determined.
+Examples of race include white, Black or African American, Indian or Alaska Native, Asian and Pacific Islander and more.

-In 1986, the Immigration Reform and Control Act (IRCA) was passed, making it illegal for employers to discriminate against candidates and employees when recruiting, referring, hiring or firing individuals based on their citizenship or immigration status.
-Even with such laws in place, citizenship status alone can play a significant role in foreign-born workers' ability to get a job or break past stereotypes related to immigrants and citizenship status.
+The Immigration Reform and Control Act makes it illegal for employers to discriminate against candidates and employees when recruiting, referring, hiring or firing individuals based on their citizenship or immigration status.
+Even with such laws in place, citizenship status alone can play a significant role in foreign-born workers’ ability to get a job or break past stereotypes related to immigrants and citizenship status.

 Gaining citizenship is certainly a challenging feat, and for those that do, the vast majority participate in the American workforce.
-In fact, foreign-born persons had a significantly lower unemployment rate at 3.5% in 2018, compared to native-born citizens at 4%.
+For example, the unemployment rate for foreign-born persons in the United States was 5.6 percent in 2021, while native-born workers were unemployed at 5.3 percent in 2021.

-At any given time, there are several generations employed in the workforce.
-Each generation has its own distinct differences defined by the time period people were born and the unique social, political and economic changes that occurred during their upbringing.
+At any given time, several generations are employed in the workforce.
+Each has its own distinct differences defined by the time people were born and the unique social, political and economic changes that occurred during their upbringing.

 In the workforce, such differences can pose challenges for individuals among generations.
 These challenges can turn into an unconscious bias known as ageism.
 Ageism in the workplace is defined as the tendency to have negative feelings about another person based on their age.

 Stereotypes of different generations contribute to this bias.
-For example, baby boomers are seen as workaholics, Generation Xers are risk takers, millennials care about meaningful work and now Generation Zers ghost employers and seek job security.
-Such stereotypes can lead employers and colleagues to believe there are skills gaps and life milestones (like having children or retiring) that may affect certain age groups from excelling at their company.
+For example, Baby Boomers are seen as workaholics, Generation Xers are risk takers, Millennials care about meaningful work and Generation Zers ghost employers and seek job security.
+Such stereotypes can lead employers and colleagues to believe there are skill gaps and life milestones — like having children or retiring — may affect certain age groups from excelling at their company.

-Family has a significant impact on every individual’s life.
-It plays a role in a person's upbringing and provides support throughout an individual’s life.
+Family affects every individual’s life.
+It plays a role in a person’s upbringing and provides support throughout an individual’s life.
 While some families are biologically related, others are chosen.

 No matter what an individual’s family situation is, as an employer, it’s important to understand that everyone has obligations outside of work to the ones they love.
-Not only that but by providing perks and benefits such as family medical leave, flexible work hours, child and elder care benefits, you will help employees foster close relationships with their family, thus enhancing their work-life balance and satisfaction.
+By providing perks and benefits such as family medical leave, flexible work hours, child and elder care benefits, you will help employees foster close relationships with their family, thus enhancing their work-life balance and satisfaction.

 Ideologies are the conceptions an individual, group or culture have about different aspects of life.
 Most people have distinct economic, political and religious ideologies that are influenced by the people in their family, their upbringing, geographical location and education.
 Ideologies play a part in how often and comfortable employees share their opinions with colleagues.
 Vastly differing ideologies may make individuals more cautious to start a conversation with a coworker if they know it could lead to a heated debate.